 - Blot again, and so on, until the stain is gone.

-How to Remove Red Wine with Detergent & White Vinegar
+How to Remove Wine Stains from Carpet with Dish Soap & White Vinegar

 - Blot the stain as well as possible.

 - Prepare a cleaning solution: Add a tablespoon of hand dishwashing soap and a tablespoon of white vinegar to two cups of warm water.

 - Using white cloth, only – so pigment from the cloth doesn’t bleed into your carpet – apply a small pour onto the stain, blotting frequently until the stain vanishes.